Taimur-Shabbir/SQL-Ecommerce-Analysis/README.md

 An easy-to-read version of this with all queries, visualisations and interpretations can be found [here](https://bit.ly/3z9HeNN)

+A dashboard can be [found](https://github.com/Taimur-Shabbir/SQL-Ecommerce-Analysis/blob/main/Maven%20Toys%20Dashboard.png) in this repository

 # Data

 ## Data Source: